These Greek chicken kabobs are tender, juicy, and infused with a flavorful marinade made in as little as one hour before the meat hits the grill!

 These Greek chicken kabobs are made with the best marinade.
 There aren’t words to describe the aroma that happens when that meat sizzles.
 The marinade caramelizes providing a beautiful char and a smoky aroma.

-You know the kind that makes your neighbors want to eat at your house!
+You know the kind that makes your neighbors want to eat at your house during those summer cookouts!
+Serve them with this couscous salad recipe and you may have dinner guests all summer long.

 I use chicken breast for these Greek chicken kabobs which keeps it nice and lean.
 The few simple fresh ingredients that go into the Greek chicken marinade are all it takes to keep this chicken light, healthy, and super tasty!